timhealz/soma/README.md

 # Soma

-This repository holds the code for neural networks I've implemented for my Neural Networks course at JHU.
+This repository holds the code for neural networks I've implemented for my Neural Networks course at JHU. `FFBP.py` and `Boltzmann.py` are modules to implement

-Future plans are to implement a framework for Recurrent Neural Networks.
+Feed Forward Back Propagation Networks and Boltzmann Machines, respectively.
+Examples of how to implement follow.

 #### Feed Forward Back Propagation (FFBP) Multilayer Perceptron Network